Puppy nutrition 101: what puppies eat for optimal health

 Compared to adults, puppies have slightly higher requirements of certain minerals to support their growing bones and joints.

 Getting this nutrient balance right is crucial, as puppies can’t limit their absorption of these: if the ratios or amounts are out of balance, this can lead to musculoskeletal issues, especially in large and giant breed puppies.
-We cover this in more depth in our guide to safe puppy growth guide.
+Check out our safe puppy growth guide for more insights.

-Fortunately, there are some key requirements puppy parents can look out for: helping to guide your choice of what to feed your puppy.
+Fortunately, there are some key requirements puppy parents can look out for.

 Complete and balanced